-Briefly explain the most significant risks to the overall delivery of the project, including financial and commercial risks, and proposed mitigation (e.g. resource capacity, procurement issues, uncertainties on business cases, cost overruns.
-Identify proposed mitigation measures. add rows as necessary)

-Risk Identifier Risk name) Description of risk including potential impact and mitigation 1 Failure to recruit Project cannot be initiated until the appointment of the Digital Skills Coordinator.
+What is the total match funding that will be provided (£'s)? commercial risks e most signif , and propos icant risks to the overall del sed mitigation (e.g. resource livery of the project, including financial and capacity, procurement issues, uncertainties on on measures. add rows as necessary) Risk Identifier Risk name Description of risk including potential impact and mitigation 1 Failure to recruit Project cannot be initiated until the appointment of the Digital Skills Coordinator.
 Recent recruitment exercises have shown that due to the current circumstances, vacancies are experiencing high levels of applications from good quality candidates, this minimising the risk of appointments not being made and delaying the project.
 2 Lack of interest in forming a Digital Skills Partnership Key stakeholders and agencies with an interest in digital skills have already expressed interest in forming such a partnership.
 3 Failure to procure consultancy to conduct research This is widely researched field and the expectation is therefore that within the funding allowed there would be sufficient interest in a procurement exercise.
-4 Partnership fails to continue after initial year (and therefore to implement actions) Build future sustainability into job description of Coordinator and ensure that action plan objectives are embedded into the Local Skills Plan and links into the Skills Advisory Panel Supporting Info rmation Supporting Documents - If you have a Business case already developed for other funding please include this in your response alongside any other relevant documentation
+4 Partnership fails to continue after initial year (and therefore to implement actions) Build future sustainability into job description of Coordinator and ensure that action plan objectives are embedded into the Local Skills Plan and links into the Skills Advisory Panel Supporting Information Supporting Documents - If you have a Business case already developed for other funding please include this in your response alongside any other relevant documentation